Supersonic-Sites/ElopeTofino/content/services.md

     cta: Call To Action
     desc: >
       Do you still want a wedding but with only your closest friends and family present?
-The Tiny Wedding Package, starting at $4,300, is the perfect option for you.
+The Tiny Wedding Package, starting at $4,800, is the perfect option for you.
 You’ll receive:<br><br>

       <ul>

       <li class="list-disc ml-6">4h of personal  consultation and planning</li>

+      <li class="list-disc ml-6">Detailed itinerary of the event</li>

       <li class="list-disc ml-6">BC marriage officiant</li>